 If you want meaningful work, you can’t scroll on your phone all day waiting for your purpose to find you.
 If you want a healthy body, it’s pretty difficult to live only on fast food and hope your abs appear by magic.
 If you want abundance, you have to embody the frequency of abundance.
 That means acting, thinking, and feeling as though it’s already yours, so it can flow to you.
 If you want a love that lasts, one that feels emotionally rich and spiritually alive, you can’t keep repeating the same old patterns and expect a new outcome.
 As the old adage goes: the definition of insanity is doing the same thing over and over again and expecting different results.

 This chapter will show you how to interrupt the cycle and how to bring consciousness, energy, and, yes, physics, into your relationship, so it stops running on autopilot and starts becoming the most transformative part of your life.

+Albert Einstein once said, “The most important decision we make is whether we believe we live in a friendly or hostile universe.”
+We couldn’t agree more.

+If you believe the Universe is hostile, random, unsafe, and out to get you, you will move through life guarded, fearful, defensive, and expecting disappointment.
+And that energy will naturally affect the way you experience love and connection.

+But if you begin to believe that the Universe is friendly and that life is happening for you, not to you, everything starts to change.
+You soften.
+You trust more.
+You become more open to love, healing, synchronicity, joy, and deeper connection.

+That single shift in perception can completely transform the energy you bring into your relationship and the reality you create together.